-To permit interactive access in Earth Viewer, the images were compressed to reduce the number of colours in the day side image to 1024 and the night side to 64.
+To permit interactive access in Earth Viewer, the images were compressed to reduce the number of colours during the day to 1024, and during the night to 64.

-This reduces the image database to a large, but manageable, 74.6 megabytes.
+This reduces the image database to a large, but manageable, 74.6mb.

 The ultimate resolution of the database is about 4.6 kilometres per pixel.

-The cloud cover, colour weather, and water vapour density images are generated on the fly, every three hours, from the whole-Earth weather satellite composites made available by the University of Wisconsin-Madison Space Science and Engineering Center.
+The cloud cover, colour weather, and water vapour density images are generated on the fly, every three hours, from the whole-Earth weather satellite composites.

 The original images, made available by the University of Wisconsin-Madison Space Science and Engineering Center, have additional fine detail which had to be sacrificed to allow quick response to Earth Viewer requests.